top of page

 Travel tips for flying, diving, or taking the train to and around Virginia Wine Country

-The new Northern Virginia winery Crimson Lane is getting a lot of advance buzz.
+The Northern Virginia winery Crimson Lane got the most new-winery buzz this year.
 Its winemaker, Dominick Fioresi, studied under the Virginia winegrowing legend, Jim Law, at Linden Vineyards, followed by stints at Delaplane Cellars and Ingleside Vineyards.
-The adults-only tasting room opens in early March, with eight estate-grown wines on offer.
+The adults-only tasting room opened in early March, with eight estate-grown wines on offer.

 bottom of page